KamilRosiak/e4CompareFramework/de.tu_bs.cs.isf.e4cf.evaluation/README.md

 - [X] How to create clones? -> Paper Taxonomy
 - [ ] Log Modifications to Trees -> OG Location, Clone Location (File:Line), Operations (Taxonomy)
 - [X] How to save Tree
+- [ ] How to determine nodes to clone
 - ...
 - [ ] Determine Exchange Data Format [4Weeks] (FileSet<GenericDataStructures>, ..?)
   - Metadata as Log?